benniebendiksen/rust_websockets_optimized/Readme.md

 ## Mock server use

-Run the `actix-server` main function in one terminal emulator, it is already set to localhost
+Run the `actix-server` main function in one terminal emulator.
+It is already set to localhost

 ```bash
 # From one terminal instance